quantumlib/Cirq/docs/google/calibration.md

 engine = cg.Engine(project_id=YOUR_PROJECT_ID, proto_version=cg.ProtoVersion.V2)
 processor = engine.get_processor(processor_id=PROCESSOR_ID)

-# gets the latest calibration metrics
+# Get the latest calibration metrics.
 latest_calibration = processor.get_current_calibration()

 # If you know the timestamp of a previous calibration, you can retrieve the
-# calibration using the timestamp in epoch seconds
+# calibration using the timestamp in epoch seconds.
 previous_calibration = processor.get_calibration(CALIBRATION_SECONDS)

-# If you would like to find a calibration from a time-frame:
+# If you would like to find a calibration from a time-frame, use this.
 calibration_list = processor.list_calibration(START_SECONDS, END_SECONDS)

 # If you know the job-id, you can retrieve the calibration that the job used.